antihax/goesi/esi/docs/SearchApi.md

 > GetSearchOk GetSearch(ctx, categories, search, optional)
 Search on a string

-Search for entities that match a given sub-string.  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/search/)
+Search for entities that match a given sub-string.  ---  This route is cached for up to 3600 seconds

 ### Required Parameters